bikesh-kunwar/Applied_Maths_Assignment_2/README.md

-# Applied_Maths_Assignment_2
+# Applied_Maths_Assignment

-# Ex-2: Computational Derivation and Matrix Multiplication
+Computational Derivation and Matrix Multiplication

 ## Overview
 In this exercise, you will practice computational derivation and matrix multiplication.